jpanther/dectorio/README.md

 * German
 * Polish

-If you are able to translate the mod into an additional language, please let me know and I'll package it into the bundle for distribution (with credit to you).
+If you are able to translate the mod into an additional language, please let me know (refer to the [_Contributing_](#contributing) section above) and I'll package it into the bundle for distribution (with credit to you).

 ### Mod Compatibility